 Whether you’re eager to build your credit score, start earning rewards, pay down a balance with an intro APR or find an emergency payment method, there are plenty of reasons to apply for a credit card.

 But what happens if you aren’t approved?
-Not only will you not receive the card you wanted, your credit score can also be damaged in the process — thanks to a hard pull on your report.
+Well, you won’t receive the card you wanted, and your credit score may also be temporarily damaged in the process, thanks to the hard pull on your report from the application.

-Before you apply for a credit card offer, you should carefully consider your approval odds, as well as whether the card is right for you.
-With a little research and planning, you can boost your chances of finding a card that matches your lifestyle — and of being approved.
-Here’s how:
+To prevent this, you should carefully consider your approval odds, as well as whether the card is right for you, before applying for a credit card.
+With a little research and planning, you can boost your chances of finding a card that matches your lifestyle and of being approved.

 Know your credit score

-There are plenty of free services available online to keep track of your score, and you can pull a full copy of your credit report from each of the three major credit bureaus once per year on AnnualCreditReport.com.
+There are plenty of free services available online to keep track of your credit score.
+In fact, many credit card issuers offer free access to your score.
+You can also pull a full copy of your credit report from each of the three major credit bureaus on a weekly basis at AnnualCreditReport.com.

 Find a card that matches your credit range

-Once you know your credit score and understand the factors that go into it from your credit report, you can identify what credit score range you fall in.
+Once you know your credit score and understand the factors that make up your score, you can identify what credit score range you fall in.
 This plays a huge role in determining which cards you can qualify for.

 FICO credit score ranges